aldro61/kover2_paper/tutorial/README.md

 ### Classification and Regression Trees

 Let's now learn a decision tree model using the Classification and Regression Tree algorithm.
+We will try the following values for the hyperparameters:
+* Max depth: 20
+* Minimum number of examples to split a leaf: 2
+* Criterion: gini

 #### Cross-Validation